Autism Homeschool Success

 2. Curriculum

-Many of the families that I hear from want to know which curriculum to buy.
-I personally like to make my own lessons and activities for my students, because I've found that many curriculum programs aren't specifically designed for students with autism.
-However, if you find a great curriculum that you love, you can always make some additional activities to supplement your curriculum if there's anything that your child needs more practice with or a different approach than the curriculum provides.
-I call these extra practice activities "curriculum supplements."
-I offer lots of these free on my blog.
+Many of the families I hear from ask which curriculum they should purchase.
+I prefer creating my own lessons and activities because many published programs are not specifically designed for autistic students.
+However, if you find a curriculum that works well for your child, you can always add additional activities to provide more practice or to present a skill in a different way if needed.
+I often refer to these extra activities as “curriculum supplements.”
+I offer many of these for free here.
 You can also read about some of my favorite published curriculum programs here.

 3. Assessment/Tracking Progress